Profit (economics): Government intervention

 The existence of uncompetitive markets puts consumers at risk of paying substantially higher prices for lower quality products.
 When monopolies and oligopolies hold large portions of the market share, less emphasis is placed on consumer demand than there would be in a perfectly competitive market, especially if the good provided has an inelastic demand.
-Government intervention basically creates uncompetitive markets by restrictions and subsidies.
-Governments also intervene in uncompetitive markets in an attempt to raise the number of firms in the industry, but these firms cannot support the needs of consumers as if they were born out of a profit generated on a competitive market basis.
+Government intervention in the form of restrictions and subsidies can also create uncompetitive markets.
+Governments can also intervene in uncompetitive markets in an attempt to raise the number of firms in the industry, but these firms cannot support the needs of consumers as if they were born out of a profit generated on a competitive market basis.

 Competition laws were created to prevent powerful firms from using their economic power to artificially create barriers to entry in an attempt to protect their economic profits.
 This includes the use of predatory pricing toward smaller competitors.
 For example, in the United States, Microsoft Corporation was initially convicted of breaking Anti-Trust Law and engaging in anti-competitive behaviour in order to form one such barrier in United States v.
 Microsoft.
 After a successful appeal on technical grounds, Microsoft agreed to a settlement with the Department of Justice in which they were faced with stringent oversight procedures and explicit requirements designed to prevent this predatory behaviour.
 With lower barriers, new firms can enter into the market again, making the long run equilibrium much more like that of a competitive industry, with no economic profit for firms and more reasonable prices for consumers.

 On the other hand, if a government feels it is impractical to have a competitive market—such as in the case of a natural monopoly—it will allow a monopolistic market to occur.
 The government will regulate the existing uncompetitive market and control the price the firms charge for their product.
 For example, the old AT&T (regulated) monopoly, which existed before the courts ordered its breakup, had to get government approval to raise its prices.
 The government examined the monopoly's costs, and determined whether or not the monopoly should be able raise its price.
 If the government felt that the cost did not justify a higher price, it rejected the monopoly's application for a higher price.
 Though a regulated firm will not have an economic profit as large as it would in an unregulated situation, it can still make profits well above a competitive firm in a truly competitive market.